dvonrohr/dvonrohr.github.io/_posts/2019-08-26-lazy-load-images-in-a-isotope-filter.md

 tags: [javascript, isotope]
 ---

-When I need a simple filter on a website, usually [isotope](https://isotope.metafizzy.co){target: _blank} is a nice option in the toolbox of a web-developer.
+When I need a simple filter on a website, usually [isotope](https://isotope.metafizzy.co){:target="\_blank"} is a nice option in the toolbox of a web-developer.

 If there are a lot of items which include images, lazy-loading can be necessary because there are a lot of image request that are invisible or below-the-fold and shouldn't be loaded at once.